 Best online clearance deals at Walmart: Save up to 65% on tech, home, kitchen and more

 There are still a ton of end-of-year clearance deals to shop at Walmart this weekend.
 You can start 2023 with a new laptop or new mountain bike for a great price, along with savings on plenty more top-selling products you'll actually use.
-For a limited time, you can get these great online clearance items for up to 65% off.
+For a limited time, you can get these great online clearance items for up to 65% off -- while they last.

 Here are all the top Walmart end-of-year clearance deals available to shop right now.